 I remember when I was a teen working as a waitress in a local restaurant, I would get so frustrated, because I could never get ahead.
 Every time I would get a little extra money, something would happen to use it all up.
 I remember several incidents, but at one point, I was saving money for a specific purpose—to get my own apartment.
 I didn’t need my own apartment, but it’s what I wanted at the time.
 I had saved up $500.
 For me at the time, that was a huge amount to save from my salary waiting tables.
 I was so excited.

 Then something happened with my car, and the repairs ate up all of my savings.

 I was so disheartened.
-I had been in similar situations several times already at that point, and I told my dad at the time, “I’m just going to stop trying to save money, because every time I get any money saved up, something goes wrong.”
-I felt like the world was against me, stopping me from getting ahead and I was so discouraged about it.
+I had been in similar situations several times already and I remember telling my dad, “I’m just going to stop trying to save money, because every time I get any money saved up, something goes wrong.”
+It was very discouraging.

 Then, that still small voice…child, this is my provision.